naomidhuria18/AI-Based-Breast-Cancer-Predictor/README.md

 A Streamlit-based frontend was also created for the project.
 It allows the user to enter the required 22 feature values and receive a prediction from the trained model.

-> **Note:** This project is developed for educational and machine learning purposes.
-The prediction should not be considered a medical diagnosis.

 ---

 ## 2. Objective